Cloud-Collaborator/cloud-collaborator/README.md

 ## getting started

-make sure you have 'npm' or 'yarn' installed on your local machine
+Note : Make sure you have 'npm' or 'yarn' installed on your local machine

-to text the project on your local machine run :
+To test the project on your local machine run :

 ```console
 foo@bar:~$ npm install